 Once a pregnant mother attains the appearance of being pregnant she is accosted by perfect strangers (men and women) giving her advice: “Never do this!”
 And the “Always be sure to.. !”
 There is even a YouTube of some of these multitudinous tidbits: Weird Advice Pregnant Couples Get

 I have been surprised by the tales shared by other mothers (often the same women mentioned above) to the newly pregnant.
 Such tales bout their mostly hard, long, terrible labor stories.
-Since she would never have requested such woeful tales, I am puzzled as to why “experienced mothers” feel the compulsion to share their horror stories of their labor.
+Since the mother-to-be would never have requested such woeful tales, I am puzzled as to why “experienced mothers” feel the compulsion to share their horror stories of their labor.
 Why do we do this to a young mother?

 Rarely do you hear one of these seasoned mothers expressing her deep joy after the baby was born or how wonderful it was to hear the baby’s first cries.
 These positive comments would certainly be more helpful for an already anxious pregnant mother to hear.